 Neutrophils are a critical part of your body’s immune system.
 They’re often the first immune cells to arrive at the site of infection.
 They consume and destroy harmful invaders like bacteria.

-Agranulocytosis can turn minor infections into serious ones.
-Weak microbes or tiny organisms that usually cause no harm suddenly can become strong enough to attack the body.
+In agranulocytosis, the low level of neutrophils means that even minor infections can progress into serious ones.
+Weak microbes or germs that usually cause no harm suddenly can evade the body’s defenses to attack your body.

 - fast heart rate